 As an example, on an Ubuntu system, all you have to do would be launching something similar to

 If you are using SuSE, you’ll probably use Yast for the installation process, while an RPM-based Linux distribution would use either “rpm -i” or any package installation front-end.

-Windows platform have “trained” us to have some “installation package” that will make the installation easier.
-Chances are that with a Linux VPN installation, you’ll be given instructions as well as the credentials so as to setup your VPN connection.
-This leads to one warning that we need to raise.
-As it is common with any Linux distribution, you have to be mindful about the distribution as well as the architecture where the OpenVPN client will be running.
+Windows platform has “trained” us to have some “installation package” that will make the installation easier.
+The chances are that with a VPN on Linux installation, you’ll be given instructions as well as the credentials to set up your Linux VPN connection.
+It leads to one warning that we need to raise.
+As it is common with any Linux distribution, you have to be mindful of the distribution as well as the architecture where the OpenVPN client will be running.